nikvoronin/XInput.Wrapper/README.md

 	if (gamepad.X_up)
 		gamepad.FFB_Stop();

-	// You can process here but here this will called once if (gamepad.A_down)
+	// You can process here but this will called once if (gamepad.A_down)
 		gamepad.FFB_Vibrate(1, .5f, 100);